-EPPN offers access to 23 different plant phenotyping facilities to the user community.
-The access is free of charge for elegible researchers and includes all support needed to perform the experiment.
-Access is granted on the basis on a simple selection procedure.
+EPPN offered access to 23 different plant phenotyping facilities to the user community.
+Elegible researchers performed their experiments based on a simple selection procedure.

 Establish your network

-The EPPN consortium will organize a range of events to inform about the opportunities of plant phenotyping and to foster the interaction between platform operators, users and developers.
+The EPPN consortium organized a range of events to inform about the opportunities of plant phenotyping and to foster the interaction between platform operators, users and developers.